wwt/SwiftCurrent/.github/abstract/Server Driven Workflows.md

 NOTE: The APIs for SwiftCurrent all accept any form of `Data`.
 This means you are free to use your own data formats, but it also means that data does not necessarily have to come from a server.
 For example, you could feed it from a flat-file if you're writing a white-labeled application.

 ### What is an Aggregator?
 `FlowRepresentableAggregator` is a simple protocol that identifies all types you wish to decode.
-It's how SwiftCurrent is able to take data and convert it into a `Workflow`.
+It's how SwiftCurrent can take data and convert it into a `Workflow`.
 You can either create your own aggregator or [use our CLI utility](https://wwt.github.io/SwiftCurrent/generated-type-registry.html).

 ## Putting it all together